chipotle/Elixir.bbpackage/README.md

 4. Now double-click **Elixir.bbpackage**.

-### The wrong way

-Don't muck about with BBEdit's application package to try and install this.
-It will lead to sadness.

 ## Configuration

 In the Languages panel of BBEdit's Preferences, you can check the Elixir package's defaults and make any changes.